greysonchung/MAST90139-Statistical-Modelling/README.md

 ## Directory
 - `Assignment 1`: contains all files related to assignment 1
 - `Assignment 2`: contains all files related to assignment 2
+- `Assignment 3`: contains all files related to assignment 3